2024 Liga de Elite

 The 2024 Liga de Elite was the 52nd season of the Liga de Elite, the top Macanese league for association football clubs since its establishment in 1973.
+Many league games took place in front of dozens of spectators.

 The league was won by Benfica de Macau for the sixth time.
 Ka I were relegated to 2ª Divisão de Macau.
 Sporting de Macau were due to be relegated but were granted a reprieve after Monte Carlo withdrew for the 2025 season.

+Although domestic champions Benfica de Macau earned the sporting right to represent Macau on the continental stage, they failed to obtain the mandatory AFC Club License required by the Asian Football Confederation (AFC).
+As a result, Macau's allocated slot in the preliminary playoff stage of the AFC Challenge League was left vacant, leaving the territory unrepresented in Asian club competitions for the second consecutive year.

 Background

 The 2024 season would be the 52nd edition of the Liga de Elite.
 Lam Pak were the most successful team in the league's history with nine titles but they had not won the league since 2009 and withdrew in 2014 for financial reasons.

 Chao Pak Kei were four-time defending champions have won the league for the previous four seasons consecutively.

 In the previous season, Toi Seng were relegated to the 2024 2ª Divisão de Macau and CFB Macau no longer competed in the league as they had withdrawn or were excluded.
 Gala and the University of Macau were promoted from the 2023 2ª Divisão de Macau as champions and runners-up respectively to replace them.

 Benfica de Macau had won the league five times before, most recently in 2018.